jimmiemunyi/OrdersAPI/README.md

 ## Step 5: Set Up the Database

-Finally, set up the database by running the following commands:
+Set up the database by running the following commands:

 ```bash
 sudo su - postgres